EduCodeBe/sec2016/_posts/2016-05-13-Booking-interface.md

 <h4><i>"Because not only Unicorns deserve Free Software and Security"</i></h4>
 </center><br/>

-<span style="color:red;"><u><strong>Update:</strong></u> the 2016 RMLL Security Track seats sold out in one day.
+<span style="color:red;"><u><strong>Update:</strong></u> the 2016 RMLL Security Track seats all sold out on May, 18th.
 Thank you so much for the trust !
 Mozilla will set up a live streaming.
 Slides will be put online during the conference.
 The videos will also be put online but after, when we will be able to :).</span>

 The **URL of the booking interface** is: [https://sec2016-booking.rmll.info/](https://sec2016-booking.rmll.info/).